This trope is a must for the conscientious writer looking for a snappy, poppy way to jazz up the multiple talents of the object of his description.

 - From Ratchet & Clank: Going Commando:

-- In the N Fuax Mercial of Crash Mind Over Mutant, this is one of the features of the NV.
+- In the N. Faux Mercial of Crash: Mind Over Mutant, this is one of the features of the NV.

 Cortex: Talk to your disgusting friends!
 Watch pay-per-view!
-And Julien Fries!
+And julienne fries!
 (Jams a potato in his ear, fries come out other ear.
 Takes a bite, and spits.)
-Oh, waxy!
+Ew, waxy!

 - Commander Keen 5: Goodbye Galaxy advertises the Omegamatic this way: